Publish task pane and content add-ins to a SharePoint catalog

 Complete the steps in one of the following sections to set up an add-in catalog on SharePoint or on Office 365.

-To set up an add-in catalog on SharePoint
+To set up an add-in catalog for on-premises SharePoint

-On the Add-ins page, under Add-in Management, choose Manage Add-in Catalog.
+On the Apps page, under App Management, choose Manage App Catalog.

-On the Manage Add-in Catalog page, make sure you have the right web application selected in the Web Application Selector.
+On the Manage App Catalog page, make sure you have the right web application selected in the Web Application Selector.

 Choose View site settings.